uktrade/streampq/README.md

 Identifiers and literals use different escaping rules - hence the need for 2 different parameters.

+### Single-statement SQL queries

+While this library is specialsed for multi-statement queries, it works fine when there is only one.
+In this case the iterable returned from the query function yields only a single `(columns, rows)` pair.

 ## Exceptions

 Exceptions derive from `streampq.StreamPQError`.
 If there is any more information available on the error, it's added as a string in its `args` property.
 This is included in the string representation of the exception by default.